Gater73/Clipboardium/README.md

 ## Contact

-For any questions or inquiries, please reach out via [your email or contact method].
+For any questions or inquiries, please reach out via the issues tab or DM.